Spentine/Spentris/docs.md

 -	Lessons to teach new strategies
 -	Ability to play generic game modes
 -	Multiplayer over WebSocket
+  If not, create 1v1 vs bots
 -	Separability of UI and Game Engine
   - Allows for separate refactoring
   - More expandability
+- As a passive finesse trainer

 Of all the features, the most important is to allow for expandability.
 This will allow for the program to continually be improved without refactoring.
 Addon / mod support will be implemented to assist and streamline the process of extending the program beyond its original intended purposes.
 The file structure will be as follows: